-Here are several types of PAs Benefit Sponsors use:
+Benefit Sponsors use several types of PAs:

-- One-time override Prime uses the one-time override for: - > Processing dosage changes - > Requesting a vacation supply - Replacing lost, stolen, damaged or spilled medications - > Fixing an incorrect days' supply, or - Requesting to dispense through mail rather than retail
+- One-time override Prime uses the one-time override for: - > Processing dosage changes - > Requesting a vacation supply - Replacing lost, stolen, damaged or spilled medications - > Fixing an incorrect days' supply - > Requesting to dispense through mail rather than retail - > Emergency fills where provided by the Benefit Sponsor and consistent with applicable law

 At the time of the fill, the Pharmacy must document the reason for the override on the hard copy or within an electronic system.
 Electronic notes are only considered acceptable documentation when the Pharmacy's system automatically dates and time stamps the entry.
-The Pharmacy may call Prime's Contact Center at 800.821.4795 to ask about the availability of an administrative PA override for one of these situations through a Covered Person's Benefit Plan.
+The Pharmacy may call Prime's Pharmacy Help Desk (PHD) at 800.821.4795 to inform Prime of the member's need for medication.
+The PHD will assess and determine if Prime has been delegated to authorize an override on behalf of the Plan.

-Dynamic PA - Some Benefit Sponsors use an automatic override process referred to as dynamic PA.
+• Dynamic PA - Some Benefit Sponsors use an automatic override process referred to as dynamic PA.
 The Pharmacy must enter a pre-determined PA number for certain conditions, such as a vacation request, adverse weather or dosage change.
 At the time of the fill, the Pharmacy must document the reason for the override on the hard copy or within an electronic system.
 Electronic notes are only considered acceptable documentation when the Pharmacy's system automatically dates and time stamps the entry.
 The Pharmacy may need to request a PA for a dosage change or vacation override.